 The refrigerator thermostat exists to regulate the current temperature within a refrigerator, starting a new cooling period as necessary.

 A thermostat inside of a refrigerator is often prone to issues.
-Troubleshoot and call a contractor in CITY for service right when a problem occurs.
+Troubleshoot and call a contractor in Massachusetts for service right when a problem occurs.

 How Does Refrigeration Work?

 1. When the temperature inside the refrigerator goes higher than the set point sensors notify the refrigerator compressor to engage, and then the next cool down begins.
 The appliance draws in the cool liquified refrigerant, then pressurizes and condenses the liquid, and increases the temperature, in order to turn it into a gas.

 2. The compressor directs the heated gas in the direction of the condenser coils located on the rear of the refrigerator, at which point it comes into contact with the lower air temperature in the room and reverts to a liquified form.